Dr. Terri Daniel

 ABOUT TERRI

-Dr. Terri Daniel is an inter-spiritual hospice chaplain, end-of-life educator, and grief counselor certified in death, dying and bereavement by the Association of Death Education and Counseling and in trauma support by the International Association of Trauma Professionals.
-She conducts workshops throughout the U.S. and is an adjunct instructor in thanatology and chaplaincy at Marian University, the University of Maryland and the Graduate Theological Union.
+Dr. Terri Daniel is an inter-spiritual hospice chaplain, end-of-life educator, and grief counselor certified in death, dying and bereavement by the Association of Death Education and Counseling and in family-focused grief therapy by The Portland Institute for Loss and Transition.
+She conducts workshops throughout the U.S. and is an adjunct instructor in thanatology and chaplaincy at Marian University, United Theological Seminary and the Graduate Theological Union.
 She is also the founder of The Conference on Death, Grief and Belief, and the Ask Doctor Death podcast.

 Over the years Terri has helped hundreds of people learn to live, die and grieve more consciously.
 Her work is acclaimed by hospice professionals, spiritual seekers, counselors, theologians, and academics worldwide.

-She is the author of four books on death and the afterlife:
+She is the author of four books on death, grief and beyond.

 A Swan in Heaven: Conversations Between Two Worlds (2007)